MSATRIAD/TePi-Capstone-Project-Repository/README.md

 ## Machine Learning
 - Preprocessed the data by cleaning and sorting beverage categories for the training and application catalog.
 - Built 2 models, one with with TensorFlow to categorize outputs based on nutritional features with 97% accuracy, and the second one is the Vertex AI Gemini Pro model that is fine-tuned with 1,000 data for the chatbot's explanation capabilities.
-- Developed the model's API using Flask.
+- Developed the model's API using Flask and FastAPI.

 ## Mobile Development

 ## Cloud Computing
 - The backend of TePi is deployed using Google Cloud Run, providing scalable and efficient serverless deployment for handling user requests.
-- The backend is built using Node.js, offering a robust and fast runtime environment to handle API requests and interact with the database.
+- The backend is built using Node.js and Express.js, offering a robust and fast runtime environment to handle API requests and interact with the database.
 - Firebase Authentication is used to securely manage user login and authentication, enabling users to sign up and sign in with various authentication methods.
 - Firestore is utilized to store user data, providing a flexible, scalable NoSQL database solution that ensures quick and reliable access to user profiles and preferences.
 - Realtime Database is employed to store product data, ensuring real-time updates for the beverage information available in the app.